 The IDR software is not required (and cannot be installed) on UNIX master servers.
+For NetBackup BusinesServer, you must activate the license on the master server.

 NetBackup 3.3 clients may require that IDR be installed.

 - ◆ Configuration.
 On the NetBackup master server, select the Collect disaster recovery information general attribute when setting up the policy configuration for protected clients.
 This causes NetBackup to collect disaster recovery information. - ◆ Preparing the bootable media.
 The IDR preparation wizard guides you through the preparation of bootable media used to recover protected systems. - ◆ Backup.
 Back up your data files frequently. - ◆ Recovery.
 A wizard guides you through the steps for restoring data to a protected system.